Androidacy/WebviewManager-Module/README.md

 - Android 5.x to 11.0 (7.x+ recommended).
   - Some heavily customized stock ROMs may have issues.
 This is especially true on android 11!
   - MIUI is not officially supported for the aforementioned reason.
 Some people have had success with debloating the stock bloatware.
-- Magisk v20.1+ required!
+- Magisk v20.1+ required
 - **Recommended to flash through magisk manager**
-	- TWRP installs should work; however this requires a working correctly TWRP, decrypted /data, and the offline install method.
-Note we do not provide support for this!
+	- TWRP installs are not supported!
-- SELinux enforcing/pernissive
+- SELinux enforcing/permissive